 Before starting this how-to, make sure you have completed the following prerequisites:

 - Install the Mendix Modeler from the Mendix App Store

 3 Creating a New App

-To create a new App, follow these steps:
+To create a new Mendix app, follow these steps:

-- Go to Mendix app platform and log in (create an account here if you don’t have one yet).
+- Go to the Developer Portal and log in (create an account here if you do not have one yet).

-Click Create New App in the top-left of the screen:
+Click Create App in the top-left of the screen:

 4 Adding Sprints